arantespp/arantespp.com/posts/zettelkasten/scrum.md

     - The "Done" list.
     - Must add value to the project.

-- Ceremonies, or events:
+- Ceremonies or events:

   1. Organize the backlog:
      - PO's responsibility.
-     - Prioritize items as he/she knows more about the business, the market, and the stakeholders' priorities.
+     - Prioritize items as they know more about the business, the market, and the stakeholders' priorities.
   2. Sprint planning:
-     - The work to be performed during the current sprint.
+     - The work is to be performed during the current sprint.
      - Is planned by the entire team.
      - SM leads this event.
      - At the end of this meeting, every team member needs to be clear about the sprint goals, what can be delivered and how the increment can be delivered.